Programs

 Other Events

-The IRH welcomes departments, centers, and programs in the humanities to hold events with IRH co-sponsorship in the institute’s seminar room (212 University Club Building).
+IRH welcomes departments, centers, and programs in the humanities to hold events with IRH co-sponsorship in the institute’s seminar room (212 University Club Building).
 The seminar room (212), conference room (211), and library (231) are available for other groups in the humanities to hold discussion sessions, seminars, and meetings.
 Room 212 is equipped with basic AV equipment available after a quick training meeting.
-Contact IRH director Steven Nadler regarding co-sponsorship and/or Katie Apsey for room reservations.
+Contact IRH Director Steven Nadler regarding co-sponsorship and/or Katie Apsey for room reservations.

 IRH Libraries